miladghaznavi/crdts/README.md

 ```

 Run `test.sh` from the root folder of this repository to test the entire implementation.
-This script compiles the repository.
-It places the compiled files in the folder `install` and
+This script compiles the repository, places the compiled files in the folder `install`, and
-creates a binary file `crdts_test` which runs all test cases of the entire implementation.
+creates a binary file `crdts_test` that runs test cases.
 Run the following to test the repository:

 ```bash
 ./test.sh